abdlmutii/abdlmutii/README.md

 <details>

   <summary><strong>Achieved</strong></summary>

-  - 🫧 I'm an self-taught developer.

-  - 👾 As a lifelong learner, I am currently focused on learning about machine learning and artificial intelligence, always keeping up with the latest technologies and trends.
+  - 👾 I am currently focused on expanding my tech stack

-  - 🎯 My goal is to contribute to 100+ open source projects, continuously honing my skills while making a positive impact on the community.

   - 📬 If you'd like to get in touch with me for business or collaboration opportunities, feel free to email me at [abdlmutii.buz@outlook.com](mailto:abdlmutii.buz@outlook.com).
 For general inquiries, you can reach me at [abdlmutii@outlook.com](mailto:abdlmutii@outlook.com).

   - 🖥️ Check out my portfolio at https://abdlmutii.repl.co/ and take a look at my [resumè](https://abdlmutii.repl.co/resume) to learn more about my experience and skill set.

-  - 💻 Fun fact: I code on my phone, but I have a goal to buy a PC in the long term.
 </details>

 <details>